JeffreyBenjaminBrown/hode/docs/ui.md

 (At least, Alt is the modifier key to use on my system.
 YMMV.)

-## Delete all text in the command window: Alt-k
+## Delete all text in the Command window: Alt-k

 ## Execute a command: Alt-x

 First type the command in the control window, then type Alt-x.

-Errors are displayed.
-Success is silent, except for successful `/find` commands, which display something in the results window.

 These are the commands you can execute:

 ### Load a Rslt from disk

 Type something like `/load folder/subfolder/subfolder`.
-Point it at a folder, not a file: The Rslt is saved as a lot of tiny `.rslt` files, so it'll need a whole directory to put them in.
-Write the in absolute terms or relative to wherever you started GHCI from.
+Point it at a folder, not a file: The Rslt is saved as a lot of tiny (human-readable) `.rslt` files, so it'll need a whole directory to put them in.
+Write the path in absolute terms, or relative to wherever you started GHCI from.

 ## Save a Rslt to disk